 Things To Avoid – Slow Pitch Softball Hitter Mistakes

-So far we’ve looked at the things that you should do, but now it’s time to look at the things that you really shouldn’t.
+So far, we’ve looked at the things that you should do, but now it’s time to look at the things that you really shouldn’t.

-If you want to become a successful slow pitch softball hitter, then it’s worth studying other players in the same position and learning from them.
+If you want to become a successful slow-pitch softball hitter, then it’s worth studying other players in the same position and learning from them.

-This way, you can see the mistakes that they make, and know what to avoid.
+This way, you can see the mistakes that they make and know what to avoid.

-In order to save you some studying time, we’ve done the work for you!
+To save you some studying time, we’ve done the work for you!
 Here are a handful of common mistakes that slow pitch softball hitters often make.

 These are easy mistakes to make, but they’re easy to avoid if you know what to look out for.